6 tip to get to know bearing

 -Plastic

 The inner diameter (ID), outer diameter (OD), and width of a bearing are used to determine its size.
-The bearing's inner race bore size is determined by the bearing's ID, while the outer race size is determined by the bearing's OD.
-The bearing's breadth is determined by the width.
+The ID dimension defines the inner race bore size of the bearing, whereas the OD dimension determines the outer race size.
+The width is the dimension that determines the bearing's width.

 1. ball bearings - ID: 10 mm, OD: 30 mm, width: 9 mm